 Teaching is my passion, so I would like to share some information with you.

-Currently, I teach full-time at St. Ambrose University, Davenport, Iowa.
-My current teaching assignments are Operations Management at both the undergraduate and graduate levels, undergraduate Business Statistics, and undergraduate Quantitative Reasoning.
-These courses I teach in the College of Business within the Management Department.
-I have taught Business Statistics since 2007 and Operations Management since 1986.
+Previously, I taught full-time at St. Ambrose University, Davenport, Iowa.
+My assignments included Operations Management at both the undergraduate and graduate levels, undergraduate Business Statistics, and undergraduate Quantitative Reasoning.
+I taught in the College of Business within the Management Department.
+I taught Business Statistics since 2007 and Operations Management since 1986.
 Quantitative Reasoning began in 2013.
-Prior to my current assignment in Management, I taught in the Industrial Engineering department.
+Prior to my assignment in Management, I taught in the Industrial Engineering department.
 I have a Ph.D. in Industrial Engineering, a Masters in Business Administration, and a BS in Industrial Engineering.

 I especially enjoy teaching with technology.
 Here are a few significant dates that relate to my use of various technologies in the classroom.
 In 1998, I began my own website using Microsoft Frontpage to support my courses with instructional materials.
 In 1999, I created my first instructional digital videos.
 In 2002, I began using Blackboard.
 In 2003, I delivered my first "electronic" lecture week for MBA670 in Muscatine, Iowa.
 I used wireless Internet for the first time in 2004.
 In 2004, I switched to using WebCT instead of Blackboard at The University of Iowa.
 In 2005, I began using "clickers" in my classes.
 In 2005, I began using Desire2Learn at The University of Iowa.
 In 2006, I moved my videos to iTunes and began podcasting my lectures.
 In 2007, I moved my website material to self-hosting using GoDaddy.
 In 2008, I began using Moodle as my main course management system (CMS), hosted on my own server.
 In 2008, I switched to Dreamweaver and redesigned my website.
 In 2011, I switched from a hosted server to a "virtual private server" for my website content and Moodle.
 In 2011, I upgraded Moodle to version 2.
 In 2013, I redesigned my website to being "responsive."
 In April 2013, I switched to using a Macintosh computer.
 At St. Ambrose, I taught Business Statistics completely online in summer 2014, and my MBA Operations Management Course completely online in Spring 2016.